 This refers to the process of increasing international integration in the fields of economics, politics, culture, environment and communication.
 This intensification of global relations occurs at the level of individuals, societies, institutions and states.
-Significant causes include technical progress, in particular in communications and transport technologies, as well as political decisions on the liberalization of world trade (source WIKIPEDIA).
+Significant causes include technical progress, in particular in communication and transport techniques, as well as political decisions on the liberalization of world trade (source WIKIPEDIA).
 Of course, viticulture is affected by this phenomenon and has caused great changes here.
-Above all, globalization expresses itself here by the transnational and continental mergers of Weinhandels- and winemaking companies, which in turn had often taken over many wineries and wineries as they expanded.
-As a result, world-spanning, giant corporations emerged to an increasing extent, especially from the mid-1980s.
+Above all, globalization expresses itself here by the transnational and continental mergers of Weinhandels- and wine production companies, which in turn had often taken over many wineries and wineries as they expanded.
+As a result, large-scale, giant corporations emerged to an increasing extent, especially from the mid-1980s.

-However, globalization has had and still has a great influence on the type and quality of the wine products.
-The big companies responded to the new consumer preferences for the highest possible and recognizable quality (so-called Coca-Cola wines ) with cost-effective brand wines, which are sold on supermarket chains in gigantic quantities.
+But globalization has had and still has a great influence on the type and quality of the wine products.
+The big companies responded to consumers' new preferences for the highest possible and recognizable quality (so-called Coca-Cola wines ) with cost-effective brand wines, which are sold on supermarket chains in gigantic quantities.
 The producers in the New world adjusted to this new situation much faster.
-As a result, European markets, with their sometimes conventional and no longer up-to-date trade and production structures and the resulting lack of competitiveness, suffered large market losses (see below) Crise Viticole ).
+As a result, European markets, with their sometimes conventional and no longer up-to-date trading and production structures, with their resulting lack of competitiveness, suffered large market losses (see below) Crise Viticole ).